kogi18/AKDL/README.md

 	and which are of said formats, others will be ignored.

 	There can be multiple .list files but only the one specified in the HTML file body id will be used.
-	If filelist is not specified, the default value ALL.list will be used, which can be simply genrated with ls > ALL.list
+	If filelist is not specified, the default value ALL.list will be used, which can be simpl generated with ls > ALL.list

 spe.js